SCDH/oxbytei/README.md

 mvn package
 ```

-This will create a `scdh-oxygen-extension-<VERSION>-package.zip` in
+This will create a file named
+`scdh-oxygen-extension-<VERSION>-package.zip` in the `target`
-the `target` folder.
-This zip-File is the same as the one distributed
+folder.
+This zip-File is the same as the one distributed under the
-under the above mentioned URL.
+above mentioned URL.

-## Hacking / Development ##
+### Hacking / Development ###

 Installing the framework as an &lt;oXygen/> package will make it
 read-only.
 For hacking on it's code you can install it by registering